 i.
-HOME FTHB assistance shall not be provided to any person or the immediate family of any person who is in a decision-making position relative to any aspect of the HOME p) PARTICIPATING LENDERS a) Requirement i) The County will only accept HOME FTHB Applications from approved Participating Lenders who have entered into a Lender Participation Agreement with the County for this Program and attended required lender training.

-FTHB Program or the associated first mortgage.
-This includes, but is not limited to, employees and immediate family members of employees of the Riverside County Housing, Homelessness Prevention and Workforce Solutions and participating lenders.
+HOME FTHB assistance shall not be provided to any person or the immediate family of any person who is in a decision-making position relative to any aspect of the HOME FTHB Program or the associated first mortgage.
+This includes, but is not limited to, employees and immediate family members of employees of the Riverside County Housing and Workforce Solutions and participating lenders.